HyperNet-Adaptation for Diffusion-Based Test Case Generation: Empirical Study

 \subsection{Experimental Setup}

 All experiments use pre-trained diffusion models across \imagenet[icon]~\cite{leng2025repa}, \celeba[icon]~\cite{rombach2022high}, and \yolo[icon]~\cite{cccccsys_guericke_dataset_2}.
+The benchmark datasets are used to define the evaluation domains, labels, and SUT configurations; the test cases are not taken from these datasets, but are synthesized by the generative pipeline.
 We begin by generating an initial origin image: \imagenet samples are conditioned on a class index. \celeba samples use no conditioning, since facial attributes can be evaluated on the generated image itself and then inverted. \yolo samples use a positive prompt (\autoref{prompt:posp}) and a negative prompt (\autoref{prompt:negp}).
 For \imagenet and \yolo, we verify that the initial generation is valid by checking whether the conditioned class is still detected by the SUT; for \yolo, the class must appear as the most likely class in at least one of the top-5 detections.
 For the \mimicry experiments, we use a population size of 100 individuals and optimize for 25 generations, resulting in a theoretical maximum of 2{,}700 evaluations when accounting for separate evaluations of the initial and final populations.
 We select this budget based on \mimicry's convergence study, which indicates that the most significant decrease in loss occurs within the first 20 generations (corresponding to a budget of 2{,}100 evaluations), suggesting that extending optimization to 25 generations should yield stable and high-quality results.
 Competing methods are constrained to the same computational budget.
 For \mrm we extend the tasks to the driving dataset by using the same pretrained model as in \tool, with the same prompts (\autoref{prompt:posp}, \autoref{prompt:negp}).